 The emphasis in this theme is on human capital and how to discover, strengthen and improve it.
 How do we improve the holistic quality of life in Singapore for all through activating both the will and skills of all people?
 Related to the Covid-19 situation, projects could address ways to activate purpose and motivation to reach our greatest potential, how we might work from home with greater personal and professional effectiveness, how might we be strengthened to be more adaptive and thrive through change and uncertainty for work and life beyond Covid-19

 Here our focus is on improving the condition of disadvantaged groups.
 The Covid-19 situation has worsened the precarity of already-vulnerable groups, and has very likely also created new vulnerable groups.
 Are there ways of identifying and bringing relief to these groups, particularly by leveraging on technology?
 Can we bring sustainable improvements to their quality of life, and impart self-help skills and methods?
 Beyond Covid-19, we are interested in creative and practicable ways to build and enhance empathy, care and concern in society.
 Are there ways to bring together people and organisations (e.g. charities, corporates, philanthropists, service providers, etc) from various cross-sections of society and have them work together to reinforce social unity and resilience?

 NEW: Grant 2020 which was launched on 24 April by the Office of Student Affairs is now subsumed under the R&G Innovation Challenge.
 Check out the list of potential problem statements and community partners for Grant 2020.

-The NUS R&G Innovation Challenge is open to all NUS graduates from the classes of 2020, 2019 and 2018, in teams with a minimum of 3 and a maximum of 5 people.
+The NUS R&G Innovation Challenge is open to all NUS graduates, in teams with a minimum of 3 and a maximum of 5 people.

 Join our online community to share your ideas, get feedback, and connect with potential team members at https://www.yammer.com/rg-innovchallenge#/home (log in using your NUSNET ID).